-You’ll need to contact Amazon support and request your data be applied, proving that it’s superior and more accurate.
+Consider using a keyword tool to research the terms buyers are using.
+Then you’ll need to contact Amazon support and request your data be applied, proving that it’s superior and more accurate.
 Amazon support make this easy… just kidding, they absolutely don’t.
 But they do make it efficient… oh wait, I’m kidding there too!

 It’s a cumbersome procedure that will eat a piece of your precious life-force.
 But if you connect to another seller’s data, don’t assume it’s perfect.
 Make your own, and try to get Amazon to use it.

 Are you competing with Prime sellers?
 Yes, you are on some items.
 Prime is the big filter on Amazon.
 In some instances, I see sellers offering a similar item to you for a few dollars less, and shipping next day via Prime, while you offer a far slower service.

 We are all impatient creatures in today’s digital, on-demand, fast-paced world.